MATEUSZxcv/Blender-ACES-Converter/README.md

 ### Where to find it?

-3D Viewport -> Sidepanel -> Tool -> ACES Converter
+3D Viewport -> Sidebar -> Tool -> ACES Converter

 <img width="75%" src="images/location.png">

 ### How to use?

-1. Open blend file with **default** color managment
+1. Open a blend file with **default** color management
-2. Click *`Save`* button
+2. Click the *`Save`* button
-3. Close blender and change color config
+3. Close Blender and change color config
-4. Reopen blend ifle and click *`Load`* button
+4. Reopen the blend file and click the *`Load`* button

 ## Extras

 ### How it works?

-- when *`export`* is clicked script goes through all textures inside current blend file and saves name of colorspace for each one into `tmp.txt`
+- *`save`* writes the name of the current color space for each texture into `ACES-Converter_tmp.txt`
-- After changing OCIO config (and thus available colorspaces) the previous ones may not exist anymore, so when *`import`* is clicked all colorspaces are set to the ones defined in the script (following the same order from `tmp.txt`).
+- *`load`* reads every color space from `ACES-Converter_tmp.txt` and sets a new one accordingly (based on definitions inside `Blender-ACES-Converter.py`)

 ### Modifying

-If you want to use it for other colorspaces (it will be implemented in UI, some day...) then simply change these lines in `script.py`:
+If you want to use it for other colorspaces (it will be implemented in UI, someday...) then simply change these lines in `Blender-ACES-Converter.py`:

 ```py
 58            if color[i] == "sRGB":